pinanek/pinanek.github.io/packages/rehype-info-bar/Readme.md

 # @pinanek23/rehype-info-bar

-A rehype plugin that can add addition variants for MDX blockquote 😧, using Github blockquote style.
+A Rehype plugin that can add additional variants for MDX blockquote 🪧, using Github blockquote style.

 Like this